If you would like to visit with one of our experienced attorneys for more information, contact us

 Usually, marrying a U.S. Citizen is the easiest and quickest way to obtain a Permanent Residence Card.
 There are no waiting lines for spouses of U.S. Citizens.
 Moreover, a person who entered the U.S. legally on a visa or on a visa waiver can generally get a Permanent Residence Card through an adjustment of status without leaving the country, even if they have overstayed the amount of time permitted by the U.S. government at their initial entry.
 Immigration officials put a lot of effort into assessing the validity of a marriage.
 Our attorneys can help you with your paperwork and your interview to show that your marriage is legitimate.

 Immediate relatives of U.S. Citizens are eligible for Permanent Residence Cards without having to wait in any line.
 Immediate relatives generally include:

 - Parents of U.S. Citizens over age 21

 - Certain stepchildren and stepparents of U.S. Citizens

 - Adopted children of U.S. Citizens

 Relatives who are not immediate relatives are eligible for a Permanent Residence Card, but must wait until a visa becomes available.
 Your relation to the petitioner, your country of origin, and your age determine how long you will have to wait.
-Relatives who are not immediate relatives, but are eligible for a Permanent Residence Card, include:
+Relatives who are eligible for a Permanent Residence Card but are not immediate relatives include: